-Age is the Main Factor
+Age is the Main Factor ON WHEN TO INTRODUCE A PILLOW

 If your infant is under the age of two, then it’s detrimental that you don’t allow them to sleep with a pillow.
+The AAP is clear that your baby’s crib should be clear until after 12 months of age.

 Why is this?
-Starting your infant with using a pillow at too early of an age runs the risk of suffocation.
+Starting your infant with using a pillow at too early of age runs the risk of suffocation.

 Your baby will be OK with nothing in the crib.
 Promise.
 Don’t take a risk by adding a pillow under the age of two.